Many people see "caricature" but don't quite understand what it truly means.

 If you wish to hire me for an event, or for a private order, then please feel free to have a good look at the images on the website.

-Caricatures is an art medium designed to be silly and fun!
+Caricatures are an art medium designed to be silly and fun!
 Sometimes even subtle features on a person might be exaggerated even if it's not too big or too small.
 My goal is to not just make you smile, but to make you laugh.
 In a sense, I am a comedian, but instead of telling jokes, I draw funny pictures!
-Above all, Caricatures are NOT LITERAL PORTRAITS.

 This is a labour of love for me and I have spent my entire life drawing.
 To sum it up simply, it takes a lot of practice!
 Very soon I hope to be starting a Youtube series that will demonstrate further how I do this.